-Customer education improves each customer’s experience of the product, which in turn increases customer engagement with your brand.
+Customer education improves the experience they get with your product, which in turn increases customer engagement with your brand.
 And of course, everyone engages more with brands they trust and enjoy.

-Through this increased engagement with the brand, customers will be more likely to renew or repurchase your product.
+Through this increased engagement, customers will be more likely to renew or repurchase your product.
 They’re also more likely to spread positive word-of-mouth about your product and brand to their friends and colleagues.

 3. Increased loyalty